alvarto/VisualNumeric64/README.md

 In addition:

-- It doesn't support IE
+- It doesn't support IE fully, nor even so-called modern IE. When calling "Number(xxx).toString(2)" for some value., IE 11 returns value in a hybrid form of exponential AND binary, instead of pure binary value.
-- Denormalized number equals zero in chrome for iOS
+- Denormalized number equals zero in chrome for iOS.
+Dunno y.

 ## ref